rishic3/rishic3.github.io/notes/books/2024/sapiens.md

-This has become one of my favorite books ever, although it took me a while to get to it.
+One of my favorite reads of the year, though I'm a bit late to reading it.

-Below are highlights and my annotations.
+Below are some segments that stood out to me, and the occasional annotation.

 ## Part One: The Cognitive Revolution